SilverMonkeyGmbH/v5_docs/KnowledgeBase/KB00005_Resetting-SIM-Packaging-Jobs/index.rst

 -------

-Erasing Table of Packaging jobs
+Erasing the Table of Packaging Jobs
 ++++++++++++++++++++++++++++++++++

 .. image:: _static/image001.png